gurungshashak/Delicious-Sandwiches/README.md

 - **Cancel Order: this will return you to the homescreen without saving any of your orders.

 ### Receipt Saving
--Once you're done with your order and confirmed it is your order -It will save the receipt to a file with all the order detail
+- **Once you're done with your order and confirmed it is your order
+- **It will save the receipt to a file with all the order detail